section-engineering-education/engineering-education/content/articles/machine-learning-regression-evaluation-metrics/index.md

 - Not very helpful when we are developing a model in which we are calling the inputs.

 ### What is a good regression model
 A good regression model is one in which the difference between the predicted values and the actual values is low.
 The lower the better.
 The model should also be unbiased.
-To understand what a biased model is, refer to the following article [What intuitively is "bias"?](https://stats.stackexchange.com/questions/13643/what-intuitively-is-bias).
+To understand what a biased model is, refer to the following [article](https://stats.stackexchange.com/questions/13643/what-intuitively-is-bias).

 ### Conclusion
 In this article, we have discussed the metrics used in the regression model.
 You now know what each metric entails.
 You will now be able to choose the metric that works for you when implementing these metrics in your model.

 Wish you all the luck!

+---
+Peer Review Contributions by: [Willies Ogola](/engineering-education/authors/willies-ogola/)